naimat04/PGNN-Basement-Depth-Estimation/README.md

 scikit-learn

 Data
-The data

-Synthetic datasets generated using Granser's forward gravity model for training, validation, and testing
+Synthetic datasets: Generated using Granser’s forward gravity model for training, validation, and testing.

-Field datasets (optional) can be placed in the data/field/ directory for real-case evaluation
+Field datasets (optional): Can be placed in the data/field/ directory for real-case evaluation.